Does quantum mechanics require "conspiracy"?: Introduction

 \setprincipleCustomtag{NMU} \begin{principleCustom}[Non-Misleading Universe] The records of the experimental results and the memories of the observers reflect the actual history of the universe. \end{principleCustom}

 Without this, science and even life would be impossible.
 But Metaprinciple {\NMU}, as we shall see, requires severe restrictions of the possible states.
-We will explore the relation between this fine-tuning and several common sense beliefs.
-The first belief is: \begin{belief}[Universality] Quantum mechanics, including the Born rule and the results of quantum experiments, respect Metaprinciple {\NMU} for all initial conditions. \end{belief}
+We will explore the relationship between this fine-tuning and several common-sense beliefs.
+The first belief is: \begin{belief}[Universality] Quantum mechanics, including the Born rule and the results of quantum experiments, respect Metaprinciple {\NMU} for most initial conditions. \end{belief}

 Another belief is that of \emph{Statistical Independence} (SI).
 We assume that there are enough degrees of freedom so that any two systems separated in space can be put in independent and statistically uncorrelated states.